mattjw/exploring_tech_meetups/presentation/report.md

 PCA.
 Many areas have similar profiles: e.g., many places have a web development meetup group.
 What's more interesting is the other differences.

+City-city connectivity.
+Raw co-visits: London is, unsurprisingly, a hub, simply beacuse it has a large number of groups there.
+And, good transport access to other locations.
+As we saw earlier, some cities are much more active than others.
+In the gravity model, this means they have more mass, and so attract interactions with other cities, especially other cities that also have high mass.

+So how about we adjust for the size of the cities?
+Now we see London dimish.
+Its remaining significant interactions are with Cambridge and Oxford (the [Golden Triangle](https://en.wikipedia.org/wiki/Golden_triangle_(universities))?), and Brighton (a well-known tech hub).
+There are many factors that influence how many people visit both cities, including access, transport, and intereset.
+Also, London is full of many people who haven't needed to move to visit another place -- the tech community is on their doorstep.
+In other cities, one might need to travel further, to a neighbouring hub, (or maybe to london!) to visit.

+This gives us an idea of the amount of movement people have to do.

 # Supplementary Technical Notes